Strategy & Content

 Our commercial teams were also starting to sell more branded content campaigns to consumer brands and Mintel predicted spending on native ads would increase more than sevenfold by 2018.

-We also new that that right type of content found it’s own audiences driven by social sharing.
+We also knew that that right type of content found it’s own audiences driven by social sharing.
 But was the right content?

-On site social content was designed around social referral, focusing on people’s narcissitic side and utilising the tribalism within each sport to create archetypes that people would recognise.
+On-site social content was designed around social referral, focusing on people’s narcissistic side and utilising the tribalism within each sport to create archetypes that people would recognise.
 Social content was further differentiated by being more emotive, easily consumable on the go, visually lead.
 To capitalise on our social reach we shifted to a focus on branded content and utilised our learnings to distribute branded content at scale without the need for paid media.

 Our social reach went from 53 million globally to 380m globally within one year, a 29x increase in monthly reach.
-This in turn drove an 8x increase in social referral traffic at our peak reaching 85.7m page views per month.
-Our fan/follower base also increased from 1.2m to 6.1m in a year an a half.
+This, in turn, drove an 8x increase in social referral traffic at our peak reaching 85.7m page views per month.
+Our fan/follower base also increased from 1.2m to 6.1m in a year and a half.

-Organic search also increased 69% within a year, although this was a longer terms project that focused on a 3 year return.
+Organic search also increased 69% within a year, although this was a long term project that focused on a 3 year return.